joybio/multiPrime/README.md

 	-scripts_dir: ["abs_path_to"]/multiPrime/scripts
   - **name(s) of your input samples** - please note: If your sample is named `sample1.fa` then `sample1` will be kept as naming scheme throughout the entire run to indicate output files that belong to this input file, e.g. the pipeline will create a file called `sample1.fa`.
 If you have multiple input files, just follow the given pattern with one sample name per line (and a dash that indicates another list item).
   - **identity** - threshold for classification. please note: If you set 1, multiPrime will design candidate primer pairs for each fasta in input files.
 Suggestion: 0.7-0.8.
+  - **others** - for more information on the parameters, please refer to the YAML file.

 # Start a run